-2. CHINGAR (vulgar) – Much like English’s beloved f-word, CHINGAR has a wide range of uses – from describing something positively – CHINGON – to negatively – CHINGADA.
+2. CHINGAR (vulgar) – Much like English’s beloved f-word, CHINGAR has a wide range of uses – from describing something positively – CHINGON – to negatively – DE LA CHINGADA.

 Or, if there is a lot of something, traffic for example, you can say HAY UN CHINGO DE TRAFICO.
-It is also used to express the foulest, rudest, and most aggressive sentiments.
+In general, you can use it to express the foulest, rudest, and most aggressive sentiments.

-This is a truly Mexican word, and to learn the origins and deep thoughts behind it check out The Labyrinth of Solitude by Octavio Paz.
-For more everyday uses, do a quick Google search.
+This is a truly Mexican word, and to learn the origins and deep thoughts behind it read The Labyrinth of Solitude by Octavio Paz.
+(Click the books for info.)
+For everyday uses, check out the Chinganario.

-1 WEY / GUEY – I don’t really know how to spell it.
-WEY isn’t as famous as ORALE or versatile as CHINGAR, and it may not even be as common as CHIDO.
-You might even spend a month here without hearing it.
-But, once in the proper circles you will hear WEY used as every other word, how teenage American girls use ”like.”
+1. WEY / GUEY – I’m not sure how to spell it.
+WEY isn’t as famous as ORALE or versatile as CHINGAR, and may not be as common as CHIDO.
+You might spend a month here without hearing it.
+But, once in the proper circles, you’ll hear WEY between every other word, like how teenage American girls use ”like.”